nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_monitoring.md

 pip install openlit
 ```

-### 2. Setup Your Application for Monitoring
+### 2. Setup Your Monitoring for your Application
-In your Python script, configure OpenLIT to work with gpt4all:
+In your application, initiate OpenLIT as outlined below:

 ```python
 from gpt4all import GPT4All